 His prayer of supplication is very specific.

-He prays: “Let thine ear now be attentive, and thine eyes open, that thou mayest hear the prayer of thy servant, which I pray before thee now, day and night, for the children of Israel thy servants, and confess the sins of the children of Israel, which we have sinned against thee: both I and my father’s house have sinned,” (Nehemiah 1:6).
+“Let thine ear now be attentive, and thine eyes open, that thou mayest hear the prayer of thy servant, which I pray before thee now, day and night, for the children of Israel thy servants, and confess the sins of the children of Israel, which we have sinned against thee: both I and my father’s house have sinned,” (Nehemiah 1:6)

-As a result, Nehemiah prayed first for himself, then he prayed for his nation.
+As a result, Nehemiah prayed first for himself, then he prayed for hermes 14240 men fashionable casual shoes his nation.
 In other words, he made supplications for himself and his people.

-This prayer couldn’t be intercessory for the reason stated later in this post.
+This prayer couldn’t be intercessory for the reason stated later in this Bible Study.

 Additionally, the Jewish people, on a whole, were unaware of Nehemiah’s supplication prayers.
 He did all this in private.